 - Choose and set the schedule to Manual, Fetch, or Push

-If you choose Manual, you will have to launch the email client, in order to see new emails.
+If you choose Manual, you will have to launch the email client, to see new emails.
 If you select Fetch, you will have to select the receiving mail schedule, and it may be on every 15 minutes, every half an hour, or every hour.
 If you select Push, you will get each email the same second as it arrives on the server.

 Solution No.2: Switch To WiFi